antennapedia/antennapedia.com/src/thick/mc_okay.md

 "Ensign Ball Crusher, have you fixed up the web site yet?
 You've got a new name for the initiative.
 Get crushing, yeah?
 Can't have the kiddies snapping off Nazi salutes."

 "Right, I'll just get somebody on that.
 Delegation, you know, Clara?
 Right!
 See you!"
-He did something with his hands intended to indicate suaveness, and oozed off back to Glenn.
+He did something with his hands intended to indicate suaveness, and oozed off back to Glen.

 Malcolm watched him go, then turned back to Miss Oswald to see her frowning at Ollie's back.